angeliki-tzanou/flask_4_databases_mysql_vm/Description.md

   - Ex: IP address, activity log/status, the username of the VM to be used for purposes such as connecting in SQLworkbench etc.
   - In this case, before proceeding we ensured that our destination port ranges under the inbound security rule, was set to 3306 to connect openly to our workbench
   - Additionally, under the "Firewall" section we also had to add another inbound traffic to 3306

-  -
-***Similar steps and same information were imported within the GCP platform to create a VM on there as well***
+***Similar steps and the same information were imported within the GCP platform to create a VM on there as well***